If You Change Your Name

 result of marriage or divorce, you must submit a copy of your new Social

 Security card, a valid Kentucky driver's license, Medicare card, a marriage certificate, or a divorce decree along with a written request to change your name.
 Marriage and divorce are also Qualifying Events for the purposes of health insurance.

-You must notify KRS when you divorce if you have named your ex-spouse as beneficiary or have them covered by insurance through KRS.
+You must notify KPPA when you divorce if you have named your ex-spouse as beneficiary or have them covered by insurance through KPPA.
 A final divorce decree voids the designation of a spouse as beneficiary and terminates the